NightKoneko/pollcat/README.md

 ```

 If you're hosting the server elsewhere, make sure to put the link to it in an environment variable for `VITE_BACKEND_URL`
+You also need to have a MongoDB Database and implement it I'm too lazy to say how figure it out on your own

 ### TO-DO: